Butterflies of North Carolina:

 PlantsFOOD AND NECTAR PLANTS: The foodplants are oaks (Quercus spp.).
 As with other duskywings, adults nectar on many flowers but are often seen on dirt roads and trails.
 It is the main duskywing species seen in gardens across the state; in fact, a duskywing in a yard or garden needs to be assumed as this species, until proven otherwise.

-CommentsCOMMENTS: This species looks quite like the Juvenal's, and thus observers may need to "wait" until after the Juvenal's have finished flying in mid-May before they can be confident about identifying a Horace's.
+CommentsCOMMENTS: This species looks quite like the Juvenal's, especially the females, and thus observers may need to "wait" until after the Juvenal's have finished flying in mid-May before they can be confident about identifying a Horace's.
 The male Horace's is somewhat darker and plainer brown than a male Juvenal's, with little if any silvery scaling.
 The female Horace's is slightly more checkered (especially with black blotches) on the fore wings than the female Juvenal's, but the lack of the two pale spots on the under hind wing of the Horace's is the best field mark.
 Male Horace's are also frequently difficult to separate from Zarucco Duskywing, a fact that many field guides overlook.

 Synonym